 Martech changes the context

 Martech changes the context of how you interact with customers and build brands.
-If you’ve ever done a PEST analysis for your marketing plan, martech has an impact on all four of the political, economic, social and technological sectors.
-It’s a huge macro trend.
+In your PEST analysis in your marketing plan, martech impacts all four of the political, economic, social and technological sectors.

 (Think about the laws on data privacy and usage (political), the growth in e-Commerce channels (economic) and social media (social) if you think it’s just a technology impact).

-In the past, traditional media companies controlled what customers experienced.
-They were the middlemen you went through (via marketing agencies) to get advertising on TV, on the radio and in the press.
+In the past, traditional media companies controlled how you connected with customers.
+They were the middlemen you used (via marketing agencies) to get advertising on TV, on the radio and in the press.

 Of course, to do this, you need to learn new digital marketing skills.
-And as we said, some people are more open to new learning than others.
-These more open types don’t see martech challenges, they see martech opportunities.
+If you’re an open-minded marketer, you don’t see these as martech challenges, but martech opportunities.

-Let’s look at a digital media plan as an example.
+Let’s look at digital media for example.
 These plans usually contain high amounts of detail.
-They have lots of flexibility in how, where and when customers will see your media online.

 “Dear customer” is no longer good enough.
 Customers expect you to know who they are.